emily-flambe/emily-flambe.github.io/content/about/index.md

 ### about flambe (she/her)

 I made a website once.
 It is this; you are reading it.
-Hopefully that is one of the least exciting facts about my life.

-The major plot beats of my professional history are more-or-less documented on [LinkedIn](https://www.linkedin.com/in/emilycogsdill/).
-I don't have a remotely up-to-date resume.
+My professional history is more-or-less documented on [LinkedIn](https://www.linkedin.com/in/emilycogsdill/).
+My resume is hysterically out of date.
+I want to see how far I can get in life without updating it.

 Can this be like a Tinder profile and I tell you to "just ask lol"?

-...
 _just ask lol_

-Anyway, you can email me at emily flambe at googlemail.
+### contact

+emily flambe at google's popular mail service (they are an internet company)